adamafaye1945/filemanager/README.md

 # filemanager
-Code that manage your file in directories ocally
+Code that manage your file in directories locally